falcosecurity/charts/falco/README.md

 ## Loading custom rules

 Falco ships with a nice default ruleset.
-Is a good starting point but sooner or later we are going to need to add custom rules which fits our needs.
+It is a good starting point but sooner or later, we are going to need to add custom rules which fit our needs.

-So the question is: How we can load custom rules in our Falco deployment?
+So the question is: How can we load custom rules in our Falco deployment?

-We are going to create a file which contains custom rules so that we can keep it in a Git repository.
+We are going to create a file that contains custom rules so that we can keep it in a Git repository.

 ```bash
 cat custom-rules.yaml